 Throw a pink party

 National Rosé Day is all about being pretty in pink.
-Go all out on the rosy front by dressing in pink, decorating with cheery blushing blooms, and serving up a variety of rosy-hued dishes!
+Go all out on the rosy front by dressing in pink, decorating with cherry blushing blooms, and serving up a variety of rosy-hued dishes!
 And of course, make sure you're serving rosé in your cups!

 Host a wine tasting